cuinjune/Ofelia/README.md

 [Lua](https://www.lua.org/) is a powerful, efficient, lightweight, embeddable scripting language.<br />
 [Pure Data](https://puredata.info/)(aka Pd) is a real-time visual programming language for multimedia.<br />

 Thanks to the Lua scripting feature, you can do text coding directly on a Pd patch or through a text editor which makes it easier to solve problems that are complicated to express in visual programming languages like Pd.
 And unlike compiled languages like C/C++, you can see the result immediately as you change code which enables faster workflow.
+Moreover, you can use openFrameworks functions and classes within a Lua script.

 Using ofelia, you can flexibly choose between patching and coding style depending on the situation.<br />
 For patching style, ofelia currently provides over [300 abstactions](https://github.com/cuinjune/ofxOfelia/tree/master/ofelia/libs/of) which cover the following features of openFrameworks.